 - a statement indicating whether or not you own the property in question; and

 Property Assessment Review Panels have the authority to investigate and adjudicate property assessments.
 Their purpose is to ensure that property assessments reflect actual (market) value.
 They also ensure that assessments are applied consistently within a municipality or rural area (equity).
 Conference Call with Online Evidence Submission System is the primary hearing method for complaints.
 For more information on this hearing type, please click here

 Once you have filed your complaint to request a review, you will receive a Notice of Hearing to advise you of the date and place to appear before the Panel.
 You will then need to phone your local BC Assessment office

-BC Assessment office to arrange a specific hearing time.
+to arrange a specific hearing time.
 The phone number is listed on the front of your Property Assessment Notice, or on your Notice of Hearing.
 Please note that your Notice of Hearing may not arrive until five days prior to your hearing date.
 If you provided an email address, you will also receive a copy of the Notice of Hearing electronically.
 You are encouraged to begin preparing for your hearing as soon as possible after filing your complaint.

 Step 4 – Prepare for your hearing

 You are encouraged to begin preparing for your hearing as early as possible.
 Do not wait until you receive your Notice of Hearing.
 You will need to gather and organize information to support your position, as the burden of proof rests with the complainant.
 In other words, you must prove the property assessment notice is inaccurate.

 It is important for you to present the best evidence you can in a concise and organized manner.
 For Conference Call Hearings, please upload your evidence to the PARP Online Evidence Submission System (POESS), at least one day prior to your hearing date.
 If you have an in person hearing, please bring five copies of any materials you wish to present to the Panel: three for the panel members, one for the BC Assessment representative and one for yourself.